-In this case, the New Jersey Civil Justice Institute is asking the court to give meaning to the term “aggrieved consumer” as used in New Jersey’s Truth-in-Consumer Contract, Warranty and Notice Act (TCCWNA).
-Right now, a lot of TCCWNA cases being brought against businesses who offer warranties or terms of service that say something like “void where prohibited” or “unless prohibited by law” without specifying if there are any terms void in New Jersey.
+In this case, the New Jersey Civil Justice Institute asked the court to give meaning to the term “aggrieved consumer” as used in New Jersey’s Truth-in-Consumer Contract, Warranty and Notice Act (TCCWNA).

 NJCJI filed an amicus brief in the highly anticipated pair of cases, Dugan v.
 TGI Fridays, Inc. and Bozzi v.
 OSI Restaurant Partners, urging the Court to address what it means to violate a clearly established legal right, and who is an aggrieved consumer.
 The Court responded by placing meaningful and much-needed limits on some of the most egregious TCCWNA suits.